Long H. Tu, MD, PhD

 Biography

-Long Tu is a health services researcher, emergency radiologist, and neuroradiologist at Yale School of Medicine.
-He is a graduate of Yale's Diagnostic Radiology residency and Neuroradiology fellowship, where he served as chief resident and chief fellow respectively.
+Dr. Long H. Tu is an emergency/trauma radiologist, neuroradiologist, and physician-scientist at Yale School of Medicine.
+Dr. Tu is a graduate of Yale's Diagnostic Radiology residency and Neuroradiology fellowship, where he served as chief resident and chief fellow respectively.
 He subsequently completed clinical and research fellowships at Yale in Emergency/Trauma Radiology.

 Appointments